To inform and inspire others who struggle with health and happiness by sharing my own personal experience and research.

 - Loving yourself

-- Losing weight and being happy without giving yourself an eating disorder
+- Reaching a healthy weight and being happy without giving yourself an eating disorder

 Things you won’t see in this blog: